tocco/tocco-docs/framework/client/development.rst

   yarn plop

-At the moment there is a generator to create a react-component, to add a redux-action and to create a package.
+At the moment there is a generator to create a react-component, to add a redux-action, to create a package and to initiate a .env file with your environment keys.

 .. _Plop: https://github.com/amwmedia/plop